Abdul Hady Talukdar: Early life

 Talukdar was born on 26 October 1905 into the zamindar family of Patuakhali.
 He graduated from Barisal Zilla School in 1924 after finishing his Matriculation Examination.
 He completed his Intermediate in arts in 1926 from Brojomohun College.
 He completed his B.A. in 1929 and M.A. in 1930 in philosophy from University of Dhaka.
 In 1932 he went to University College London to study philosophy.
 He finished another M.A. in philosophy in 1935.
 He married Begum Nurunnahar Chowdhury, member of Ulania zamindar family, in 1939.

 Career

 Talukdar joined University of Dhaka as a lecturer in the Department of Philosophy.
 In the University of Dhaka he served in various bodies including the Academic Council, Committee on Courses in Philosophy, and the Executive Council from 1945 to 1954.
 He was appointed the Registrar of the University of Dhaka in 1945 and served as the register till 1968.
 He was awarded the Sitara-i-Imtiaz, the third highest award for civilians in Pakistan, by the government of Pakistan which he renounced after the 1969 uprising in East Pakistan.
 He served in the committee on establishment of the Islamic University of Bangladesh.
 He was the president of the Bangladeshi branch of Islamic Academy of Cambridge.
 He established a number of schools and madrassas.

-Talukdar joined the Awami League and was elected the member of the National Assembly of Pakistan for Patuakhali-II in January 1971.
-During the Bangladesh Liberation War, his son was arrested by Pakistani forces.
-In the hope of winning his release, Talukdar signed a statement condemning the Mukti Bahini and Indian aggression against East Pakistan.
-For this, after liberation, he was branded a collaborator and expelled from parliament and from the Awami League.